dmeehan1968/SQSBench/README.md

 1. Clone the repository
 2. `npm install` to install the dependencies
-3. Edit `packages/app/index.ts` to configure and enabled the tests you want to run
+3. Edit `packages/app/index.ts` to configure and enable the tests you want to run (tests run in parallel to aid comparison)
 4. `cdk deploy` to deploy the stack (assumes you have the CLI installed and configured for your AWS account)
-5. Go to the AWS Console > CloudWatch > Dashboards and select the `SQSBench` dashboard to monitor the tests
+5. Go to the AWS Console > CloudWatch > Dashboards and select the `SQSBenchDashboard-XXXX` to monitor the tests

+## A Word about Test Resource Names

+The resources created by the tests are named according to the test parameters.
+This is to allow you to easily identify the resources created by each test.
+The names are hashed to ensure they are unique.
+They are also used to associated test metrics for the dashboard, so if you change the parameters of the tests, you will also change the resource names and lose association with historical results.

+If you want to refine the test parameters for a further test, it would be better to duplicate the original test definition, disable the original version and change the parameters on the copy.
+Only remove tests from the array if you are sure you no longer need access to the historical metrics/logs etc, and removing the test will destroy the resources.

+NB: You can't have two tests with the same parameters, as this will prevent resource creation.

 ## Methodology

-Each test creates its own queue, a consumer lambda to act as the target for the messages, and any additional resources necessary to direct the messages to the consumer (e.g. Pipe, Event Source Mapping or Lambda Poller), and a single producer lambda to generate the messages.
+Each test creates a queue, consumer lambda to act as the target for the messages, and any additional resources necessary to direct the messages to the consumer (e.g. Pipe, Event Source Mapping or Lambda Poller), and a single producer lambda to generate the messages for all tests.

+Test resources are named according to the test parameters, e.g a Pipe test with batch size 10, and batch window 10 will be named `SQSBenchTest-Pipe-B10-W10-[hash]` (where hash is 8 hex digits).

 The producer lambda is invoked once per minute by an EventBridge scheduler rule.
 The producer lambda checks for the parameter store for the current state of the test, and generates an batch of messages based on the prevailing